+The following conditions shall be satisfied for a recovery point that is applicable to current layer:

+– When a layer layerA has at least one reference layer, and pictures belonging of layerA and all its reference layers in a particular access unit have poc_msb_val_present_flag equal to 0 and poc_reset_idc equal to 0, the access unit shall not contain an SEI NAL unit containing a recovery point SEI message that applies to the set of layers containing only layerA and all its reference layers.

+– When a layer layerA has nuh_layer_id greater than 0, and a picture of layerA in a particular access unit has poc_msb_val_present_flag equal to 0 and poc_reset_idc equal to 0, the access unit shall not contain an SEI NAL unit containing a recovery point SEI message that applies only to layerA.

+– When a picture picA belonging to the layer with nuh_layer_id equal to 0 and any the picture that succeeds, in decoding order, the picture picA and precedes, in decoding order, the next IRAP picture with NoRaslOutputFlag equal to 1 and nuh_layer_id equal to 0, including picA and the next IRAP picture, has slice_segment_header_extension_length greater than 0, poc_msb_val_present_flag equal to 0 and poc_reset_idc equal to 0, then that access unit containing picA shall not contain an SEI NAL unit containing a recovery point SEI message that applies only to the layer with nuh_layer_id equal to 0.

 When random access is performed to start decoding from the access unit containing the recovery point SEI message, the decoder operates as if the associated access unit was the first access unit in the bitstream in decoding order, and the variable PrevPicOrderCnt[ nuh_layer_id ] used in derivation of PicOrderCntVal for each picture in the access unit is set equal to 0.

 NOTE 3 – When HRD information is present in the bitstream, a buffering period SEI message should be associated with the access unit associated with the recovery point SEI message in order to establish initialization of the HRD buffer model after a random access.